-Serving individual desserts is a nice way to make the people around your table feel special.
-Especially after a big, family-style dinner when everyone is sharing large platters of food, a little something sweet plated just for one is a nice touch at the end of a meal.
+After a casual family-style dinner when everyone done is sharing large platters of food, a little something sweet plated just for one is a nice finishing touch.

-The only real project with this recipe is making the caramel, which can be made days – and up to 2 weeks – ahead.
-It just needs to be warmed to a pourable consistency just before serving.
-(You could (shhhhh) use a prepared caramel sauce to make life even easier)
+The only real project involved with this recipe is making the caramel sauce, which can be made days – and up to 2 weeks – ahead.

 - ½ teaspoon fine sea salt

-- 1 sheet all-butter frozen puff pastry dough, defrosted in the refrigerator (I like Dufour brand)
+- 1 sheet frozen puff pastry dough, defrosted in the refrigerator

 - Roll the puff pastry on a lightly floured surface to flatten slightly.
-Cut out 4 5-inch diameter circles with a pastry cutter or use the upside-down rim of a small bowl.
+Cut out 4 or 5-inch diameter circles with a pastry cutter or use the upside-down rim of a small bowl as a guide.

 - Transfer the circles to an ungreased baking sheet.
-Cut the apples in half and remove the core.
-Slice each half crosswise into thin slices, keeping them together as you slice.
-Unfurl the slices onto each pastry circle, fanning them in a circular pattern to cover the dough.
-Brush with the melted butter and sprinkle each with 1 teaspoon sugar.
+Slice each apple half crosswise into thin slices, keeping them together as you slice.
+Unfurl the slices onto each pastry circle, fanning them in a pinwheel pattern to cover the dough.
+Brush each tartlet with melted butter and sprinkle with 1 teaspoon sugar.

-- Reheat the caramel to pouring consistency if has cooled, and spoon some sauce over each tart.
-Sprinkle with a little flaked salt and serve warm.
+- Reheat the caramel to pouring consistency if has cooled, and spoon 1 or 2 tablespoons over each warm tart.
+Sprinkle with a little flaked salt.

-- You’ll have more caramel sauce than you need for the tarts, but it will keep in the refrigerator for up to 2 weeks to use in any way you like.
+- Extra caramel sauce will keep in the refrigerator for up to 2 weeks.

 Nutrition facts are calculated by third-party software.
 If you have specific dietary needs, please refer to your favorite calculator.